jonassode/UnCiv-Australia-Mod/README.md

   - "Surf Club", Extra Happiness on Coast Tiles
   - "National Surf Museum", National Wonder which give extra Happiness, requires Surf Clubs in all cities.

+**City States, based on Island Nations close to Australia**
+  - Kiribati, Marshall Islands, Micronesia, Palau, Tuvalu, Solomon Islands, Tonga, Samoa, Cook Islands, Niue

+**New Tile Resources and Improvements
+  - Koalas!
+  - Which can be improved by an Ecosantuary

 # Todo list

+- Tile Resources
+  - Kangaroos, can be improved by Ecosantuary or Paddocks
+  - Sharks, Shark Diving Center
 - New wonders
   - Melbourne cricket ground
   - Sydney Harbour Bridge